-Credits: З (F, S, SU) This course is a study of the major political, social, cultural and economic developments that have contributed to the formation of Montana and to Montana's place within the region, the nation, and the world, from prehistoric times to the present.
+This course is a study of the major political, social, cultural and economic developments that have contributed to the formation of Montana and to Montana's place within the region, the nation, and the world, from prehistoric times to the present.

-THE CIVIL WAR AND RECONSTRUCTION HIST 215
+HIST 215 THE CIVIL WAR AND RECONSTRUCTION

-Credits: 3 (S based on sufficient demand) This course analyzes the causes of the Civil War, traces the military and civilian events of the war itself and considers the war's aftermath as embodied by Reconstruction, the incorporation of the American west and social climate of the Gilded Age.
+This course analyzes the causes of the Civil War, traces the military and civilian events of the war itself and considers the war's aftermath as embodied by Reconstruction, the incorporation of the American west and social climate of the Gilded Age.